schengsi93/Class-Exercises/README.md

             double value = Convert.ToDouble(Console.ReadLine());
             Console.WriteLine(Math.Sqrt(value));

             // Write a program that takes a double precision number as input and prints the square root of the number.
-The square root should be rounded to 3 decimal places.
+            // The square root should be rounded to 3 decimal places.
             Console.Write("Please enter a number: ");
             double value2 = Convert.ToDouble(Console.ReadLine());
             Console.WriteLine($"{Math.Sqrt(value2):0.000}");

+            // The ABC Company pays its employees salary plus benefits.
+The benefits are calculated as a percentage of the salary.
+            // The company pays every employee 10% housing allowance and 3% transport allowance.
+            // Write a program that takes the salary as input and prints the total income
+            // (salary + housing allowance + transport allowance) as output.
+Format the output in currency format.
             Console.Write("Please enter your salary: ");
             int value3 = Convert.ToInt32(Console.ReadLine());
             Console.WriteLine($"{value3 * 1.13:C}");